BrianGardnerAtl/website/_drafts/compose_display_a_list.md

 <script src="https://gist.github.com/BrianGardnerAtl/ad09d795ab399b2278127fbd174ed857.js"></script>

 This list is passed to the `data` parameter of the `AdapterList`.
-As each item is displayed on screen, the associated `Tweet` object is passed to the `itemCallback` lambda.
+As each item is displayed, the associated `Tweet` object is passed to the `itemCallback` lambda.

 <script src="https://gist.github.com/BrianGardnerAtl/88fa83142735b69b8adfdc80e49769bf.js"></script>